King Arthur: Historicity

+King Arthur was traditionally accepted as a historic person.
+He was originally thought to have been an ancient British war commander and, at least from the early 12th century, a king.
+There was, however, much discussion regarding his various deeds, and contemporary scholars and clerics generally refuted the popular medieval belief in his extreme longevity and future return.
+From the eighteenth century onwards, there has been academic debate about the historicity of Arthur.
+Details of Arthur's story are mainly composed of Welsh mythology, English folklore and literary invention, and most modern historians writing about the period do not think that he was a historical figure.

-The historical basis for King Arthur has been long debated by scholars.
-One school of thought, citing entries in the Historia Brittonum (History of the Britons) and Annales Cambriae (Welsh Annals), saw Arthur as a genuine historical figure, a Romano-British leader who fought against the invading Anglo-Saxons some time in the late 5th to early 6th century.
+One school of thought, citing entries in the Historia Brittonum (History of the Britons) and Annales Cambriae (Welsh Annals), saw Arthur as a genuine historical Romano-British leader who fought against the invading Anglo-Saxons sometime in the late-5th to early-6th century.

 The Historia Brittonum, a 9th-century Latin historical compilation attributed in some late manuscripts to a Welsh cleric called Nennius, contains the first datable mention of King Arthur, listing twelve battles that Arthur fought.
 These culminate in the Battle of Badon, where he is said to have single-handedly killed 960 men.
-Recent studies, however, question the reliability of the Historia Brittonum.
+Recent studies question the reliability of the Historia Brittonum.

-Archaeological evidence, in the Low Countries and what was to become England, shows early Anglo-Saxon migration to Great Britain reversed between 500 and 550, which concurs with Frankish chronicles.
+Archaeological evidence in the Low Countries and what was to become England shows that early Anglo-Saxon migration to Great Britain reversed between 500 and 550, concurring with Frankish chronicles.
 John Davies notes this as consistent with the British victory at Badon Hill, attributed to Arthur by Nennius.
 The monks of Glastonbury are also said to have discovered the grave of Arthur in 1180.